M-Moein-M/text-dataset-deduplication/README.md

 ```

 # TODO / UP COMING
-0. Upload files and scripts
-1. Add an example for demonstration
-2. Add concurrency for "drop" tagging
+1. Add concurrency for "drop" tagging
-3. Refactor a bit and make it user friendly
+2. Refactor a bit and make it user friendly